 First off, a spit in the face of the Interlude.
-When we first played it, the Interlude appeared to be a fair cut of storytelling, not particularly good but never bad, but we’ve since learnedthat it copies at least two sections of gameplay from The After Years: not just in revisiting dungeons but in re-fighting bosses as well.
-And to make things worse, those dungeons and bosses were already recounted from the original game.
+When we first played it, the Interlude appeared to be a fair cut of storytelling: not particularly good, but never bad.
+Unfortunately, we’ve since learned that it copies at least two sections of gameplay from The After Years: not just in revisiting dungeons but in re-fighting bosses as well.
+And to make things worse, those dungeons and bosses were already recounted from the original game!
 To make things even worse than that, the Interlude also fails to successfully bridge the two games!
-I understand the Complete Collection’s version of The After Years never mentioning the events of the Interlude (though that is hilarious at times) but the Interlude itself just doesn’t seem to have set up the plot the way it intended!
+I understand the Complete Collection’s version of The After Years not being modified to mention the events of the Interlude (though that is hilarious at times) but the Interlude itself just doesn’t seem to have set up the plot the way it intended!

 FFIV: The After Years is the first sequel to FFIV, and the last game in the timeline.
 It was originally released on Japanese cell phones but was quickly ported to WiiWare, and from there to the FFIV: Complete Collection.
 At the time this was written on the original blog, this was the end of the story, but in the years that followed, the game would be remade again in 3D for smartphones and PC.
-All considering, you don’t want to play the WiiWare version, which is overpriced, has weird overworld maps, and is the last version to make a certain, important sidequest rely on an extremely rare drop just to spit you.
+All considering, you don’t want to play the WiiWare version (Ed. neverminding that it’s no longer available for sale), as it’s overpriced, has weird overworld maps, and is the last version to make an important sidequest rely on an extremely rare drop just to spite you.
 Basically the only reason you should play it is if you want to duplicate the long-lost 16-bit Final Fantasy feature to assign different characters to a co-op friend, as that feature exists in only that version.
-You play how you want to play, but I don’t think it’s worth it.
+You go play how you want to play, but I don’t think it’s worth it.
 As for the Complete Collection versus the 3D releases, we’ll go into that in detail as we go along, as the changes are more specific and subjective.

 To get started with TAY, let’s talk about the structure of the game itself.
-The After Years is broken into “Chapters”, each staring a given character.
-The first chapter is pre-set, followed by a huge glut of alternate chapters that you can play in any order.
+The After Years is broken into “Chapters”, each staring its own lead character.
+The first chapter is pre-set, followed by a glut of follow-up chapters that you can play in any order.
 Each of those alternate chapters that we’ve beaten so far have unlocked yet another new one, though that’s bound to stop with time.
 We’re not clear on how many chapters there will be in all, and we’re trying to avoid spoiling it!
-Despite being given the option to branch off down the chapters, we’re going to be playing them in the order presented.
-This is also despite the chapters branching from release order, or so I learn as I’m writing this.
-Next: keep in mind that this game loves to cut away to other storylines, which it does so very often but without any apparent reason to do so, that I likely won’t recap these cutaways unless they’re particularly noteworthy.
+Despite being given the option to choose the chapters in any order we wish, we’re going to be playing them in the exact order presented.
+This is despite the chapters branching from original release order on cell phones, or so I learn as I’m writing this!
+Also, keep in mind that this game loves to cut away to other storylines, which it does so very often but without any apparent reason to do so, that I likely won’t recap these cutaways unless they’re particularly noteworthy.
 After all, we’ll get to the real versions of those scenes soon enough!

 On a Marathon note, this is the first game where our Secondary Objectives come into play: specifically the one where we have to have all party members at all times, so long as it does not conflict with the Secondary Objective to get the best ending, which it does not.
 So we had to keep a careful eye on that and have checked a writeup on the FF Wiki, learning that one such situation is in Rydia’s Chapter, one in Edge’s, and another in an unlabelled chapter that, frankly, sounds a lot like the finale.

 Wind up those time travellin’ clocks, folks!
-We’re cutting ahead sixteen years – seventeen from FFIV itself!
+We’re cutting ahead sixteen years from the Interlude – seventeen from FFIV itself!

 (By the way, note that this “tale” covers both the WiiWare versions of Ceodore’s Tale and the Prologue, which were combined into one in the PSP release.
-I believe Ceodore’s Tale proper begins after we return from Cecil.
+I believe Ceodore’s Tale proper begins after we return from controlling Cecil for a stretch.
 Wherever the break, it explains why this chapter is so long compared to the others.)

 Tune in once again on an airship in flight, this one carrying our newest protagonist!
 His name is Ceodore Harvey, son of Rosa and Cecil, Prince of Baron.
 He’s named after his uncle, Golbez, whose name was established as “Theodor” in the DS version of FFIV.
 Which means the PSP-exclusive Interlude made a big dramatic deal about his name, even though the drama comes from information not included in the PSP version of FFIV?

-Talking to Biggs, we learn that he is no fan of Ceodore’s, and some additional information that our player character presumably already knew: Ceodore was going to the Adamant Cave near the town of Mythril (that’s the cave where we gave a man a tail and got a rock) where he was supposed to recover a Knight’s Emblem and so become a knight.
+Talking to Biggs, we learn that he is no fan of Ceodore’s, and some additional information that our player character presumably already knew: Ceodore was going to the Adamant Cave near the town of Mythril, where he was supposed to recover a Knight’s Emblem and so become a knight.
+IF you don’t remember the Adamant Cave from FFIV: that’s the cave where we gave a man a tail and got a rock.
 We spent our cash-on-hand (most of it found in a jar while we were poking around Mythril) to get a better sword.
 This was important, as Dad and Mom had apparently sent us off wearing crap so underpowered that I’m not entirely sure it even showed up in the original FFIV.
 Investigation proves this true: they had to invent a whole new level of junk equipment to outfit Ceodore this poorly, as none of it appears in the original game!